tcrs-ws/tcrs-ws.github.io/cfp.md

 ## Important Dates
 - July 8, 2024: Paper submission deadline
 - Aug 5, 2024: Author notification for the first round of reviews
-- Aug 12, 2024: Camera-ready and video graphical abstract deadline (video graphical abstract is only required for papers with *Present-and-publish acceptance*)
+- Aug 12, 2024: Final manuscript and video graphical abstract deadline (video graphical abstract is only required for papers with *Present-and-publish acceptance*)
 - Aug 19, 2024: Final acceptance notification
 - TBD (One day during ESWEEK, tentatively October 3 or 4, 2024): Paper presentations